bitmark-inc/feral-file-docs/artist-docs/Artwork Installation Process.md

-# Artist Flow: Artwork Installation Process
+# Artwork Installation Process for Artists

 This guide outlines the steps artists need to take to successfully display their artwork on Feral File.
 Follow the instructions below to ensure a smooth and seamless installation process.